House Mice: Quick Facts

-• Most common rodent pest in many parts of the world
+• They are the most common rodent pest in many parts of the world

-• Female house mice can give to birth to up to 6 babies every 3 weeks; up to 35 offspring a year
+• Female house mice can give to birth to up to 6 babies every 3 weeks; and as many as 35 offspring a year

 • Are color blind and see poorly beyond 6 inches.